Perth Stadium railway station: Description

 Perth Stadium station is along the South Western Railway, which links Perth to Bunbury.
 The northern 30.4 km of this railway, between Perth and Armadale, is used by Armadale line suburban rail services as part of the Transperth network.
 The line and the station is owned by the Public Transport Authority (PTA), an agency of the Government of Western Australia.

 Perth Stadium station is to the east of Perth Stadium and to the west of the Graham Farmer Freeway, underneath Victoria Park Drive within the Perth suburb of Burswood, Western Australia.
 Adjacent stations are Claisebrook station to the west and Burswood station to the south-east.

 The station has two concourses: the western concourse and the eastern concourse.
-The western concourse is north-west of Victoria Park Drive, and is only accessible on event days.
-That concourse is used to access platforms three and four.
-The eastern concourse is south-east of Victoria Park Drive and can be accessed from the stadium using an underpass under that road.
-That concourse can be used to access all platforms.
+The western concourse is north-west of Victoria Park Drive, and is only accessible on event days, connecting only to platforms three and four.
+The eastern concourse is south-east of Victoria Park Drive, and connects to all platforms.
+The eastern concourse connects to Perth Stadium through a underpass at Victoria Park Drive.
 Both concourses have stairs and lifts down to ground level, and toilets at their entrance.

 The station is designed to move over 28,000 people following an event, nearly half of the stadium's 60,000 person capacity.

 The station is listed as an independent access station on the Transperth website as the platform can be accessed using lifts, the platform gap is small, and tactile paving is in place.